-In traffic court if the speed clocked is greatly excessive of the maximum allowed the court would probably convict the driver of speeding.
+In traffic court, if the speed clocked is greatly in excessive of the maximum allowed, the court would probably convict the driver of speeding.

-The court may convict the driver even in the absence of tests (e.g. the officer tests the speedometer of the police vehicle) as to the accuracy of the speed measuring, but it might not if only small differences were involved.
+The court may convict the driver even in the absence of tests (e.g. the officer tests the speedometer of the police vehicle) as to the accuracy of the speed measuring.

-This means that if the police officer gives evidence that over a measured distance his speedometer recorded steadily the speed alleged, this is prima facie (evidence that if undisputed would allow the court to enter a conviction) evidence.
+This means that if the police officer gives evidence that over a measured distance his speedometer recorded steadily the speed alleged, this is prima facie evidence.

-Prima facie evidence is sufficient to establish the fact of speeding unless rebutted, that the defendant was driving at the speed recorded by the police officer.
+Prima facie evidence is sufficient to establish the fact of speeding unless rebutted, the evidence that the defendant was driving at the speed recorded by the police officer.